‘Stranger Things’ Star Gaten Matarazzo Posts Adorable Prom Pics With His Real-Life High School Girlfriend

 “My friends are pretty used to me being an actor, and the ones who have known me for a long time don’t make too big of a deal out of it,” Matarazzo told NJ.com.

-Stranger Things season 3 debuts July 4, 2019, on Netflix.
+Stranger Things Season 3 debuts July 4, 2019, on Netflix.